John Cazale: Film career

-The Godfather films (1972–74)
+A character actor, Cazale holds the unique distinction of only appearing in feature films that were nominated for the Academy Award for Best Picture.

+After appearing in a short film and an episode of the television series N.Y.P.D., Cazale made his feature film debut as Fredo Corleone in the Francis Ford Coppola-directed The Godfather (1972).
+Two years later, he reprised the role in The Godfather Part II.
+In 1974, he appeared in The Conversation, also directed by Coppola.
+In 1975, he starred as Salvatore Naturile opposite Pacino in the bank robbery film Dog Day Afternoon.
+His performance garnered him a Golden Globe nomination for Best Supporting Actor.

+Coppola films (1972–1974)

-The Godfather was Cazale's feature film debut.
+The Godfather was Cazale's feature-film debut.
 The film's star, Marlon Brando, was one of Cazale's idols.
-The film broke box office records and made Cazale and several other previously unknown co-stars famous.
+The film broke box-office records and made Cazale and several other previously unknown co-stars famous.
 Coppola, impressed with Cazale's abilities in the small role, wrote the part of Stan for him in his next film, The Conversation (1974), in which he co-starred with Gene Hackman.
 In 1974, he reprised his role as Fredo Corleone, now significantly expanded, in The Godfather Part II.
-Bruce Fretts, in Entertainment Weekly, wrote that "Cazale makes his character’s wounded pride hauntingly palpable".
+Bruce Fretts, in Entertainment Weekly, wrote, "Cazale makes his character’s wounded pride hauntingly palpable".

 Dog Day Afternoon (1975)

 He again starred alongside Pacino in Sidney Lumet's 1975 film Dog Day Afternoon.
-The film's screenwriter Frank Pierson said "the film had been cast with many of the actors that Al Pacino had worked with in New York, including John Cazale, who was a close friend and collaborator in The Godfather".
-For his role as Sal he was nominated for the Golden Globe Award for Best Supporting Actor.
+The film's screenwriter, Frank Pierson, said, "the film had been cast with many of the actors that Al Pacino had worked with in New York, including John Cazale, who was a close friend and collaborator in The Godfather".
+For his role as Sal, he was nominated for the Golden Globe Award for Best Supporting Actor.
 Lumet declared:

 One of the things that I love about the casting of John Cazale was that he had a tremendous sadness about him.
 I don't know where it came from; I don't believe in invading the privacy of the actors that I work with, or getting into their heads.
 But, my God—it's there—every shot of him.
 And not just in this movie, but in Godfather II also.

 Return to theater

+In 1976, he starred in an off-Broadway production of Measure for Measure, opposite Meryl Streep, as well as a production of The Local Stigmatic.
+His final appearance on stage was as Agamemnon in the eponymous play in 1977.
+In 1978, he starred alongside Robert De Niro and Christopher Walken in The Deer Hunter.
+The film was released posthumously.
+A film documentary tribute to Cazale, I Knew It Was You, was screened at the 2009 Sundance Film Festival.